wuwbobo2021/tc35661-spp-mcu-driver/README.md

 Currently it hasn't made possible for the device to send connection request initiatively performing as a master device.
 A unique SSP mode that doesn't require user confirmation (of the 6 digit pairing numbers) is set by this program.

 ## Hardware
-The TC35661 chip is on the DCBT V1.3 module, it's pin definition is compatible with BM77, but without Pins 13~19.
+The TC35661 chip is on the DCBT V1.3 module, its pin definition is compatible with BM77, but without Pins 13~19.
 Pin 2, 3, 5 (and probably 4) are connected together internally (3.3 V), and Pin 1 (GND), Pin 20 (RXD), Pin 21 (TXD) should be connected (RXD to the MCU's USART TXD, TXD to the MCU's RXD).